Stain removal: Application of solvents

 The stained side of the material is placed face down on a clean, absorbent, material.
 The back of the fabric is then sponged with a sponge that is soaked in the solvent being used.
 It is important not to rub the material with the sponge, but to use a padding motion, so as not to spread the stain.
 The solvent dissolves the stain, which is deposited on the absorbent material beneath.
 To completely remove the stain it may be necessary to use more than one absorbent pad.

 Hair dye stains

 Hair coloring products are commonly used in both households and salons.
 Due to the length of time that hair dye must be on the hair to achieve deep, even results, it often seeps or drips down onto the hairline, ears or neck, causing unsightly and irritating stains on the skin.
 Dye users are not universally affected, most likely due to the variations in lipid or natural oil composition on the skin surface from one person to the next.

 Many salons and stylists advocate the use of petroleum jelly to prevent stains.
-Placing a rim of petroleum jelly around the hairline creates a physical barrier to prevent the dye from running down onto the skin of the forehead and neck, and fills the pits and recesses within the epidermal layer.
+Placing a rim of petroleum jelly around the hairline creates a physical barrier to prevent the dye from running down onto the skin of the forehead and neck, and fills the pits and recesses within the epidermal layer.Acetone and nail polish remover are toxic and ineffective.